 We all know how easy it can be for weeks to pass without us having time to reach out to friends for a chat, but for a carer feeling particularly isolated, that conversation could be all they need to feel less alone.

-Are you in a position to take over their responsibilities once a week?
+Are you in a position to take over their responsibilities once a week, or perhaps look into professional respite?
 Even if you can’t do it regularly, giving a carer a break for the day or for an afternoon is a fantastic idea for relieving some of the stress on them.

 Alternatively, you could organise temporary care if you are not able to offer it yourself.
-Check out this guide from Carers UK on giving carers a break.
+Check out this guide from Carers Trust on giving carers a break.

 In 2017, we launched Thank a Carer, an initiative that seeks to provide our society with a platform to thank carers for the work they do.
 We give away a prize to a carer every single week and invite anyone and everyone to nominate a carer they know who deserves a big thank you for the work they do.